ReadyTalk/cukefarm/docs/generalStepDefs.md

  execution should succeed if the expected option is selected

 ```
-return executeStep('"Eastern Standard" should be selected in the "Time Zone" drop down list', function(stepResult) {
+return executeStep('"Eastern Standard" should be selected in the "Time Zone" drop down list', function() {
-  return expect(stepResult.getStatus()).to.equal(Cucumber.Status.PASSED);
+  return expect(currentStepResult.getStatus()).to.equal(Cucumber.Status.PASSED);
 });
 ```